Tony Kushner

 Anthony Robert Kushner (born July 16, 1956) is an American author, playwright, and screenwriter.
-Lauded for his work on stage, he is most known for his seminal work Angels in America, which earned a Pulitzer Prize and a Tony Award.
-As well as its subsequent acclaimed HBO miniseries of the same name.
-At the turn of the 21st Century he became known for his numerous film collaborations with Steven Spielberg.
+Among his stage work, he is most known for Angels in America, which earned a Pulitzer Prize and a Tony Award, as well as its subsequent acclaimed HBO miniseries of the same name.
+At the turn of the 21st century, he became known for his numerous film collaborations with Steven Spielberg.
 He received the National Medal of Arts from President Barack Obama in 2013.
-Kushner is among the few playwrights in history nominated for an: Emmy, Grammy, Oscar, and Tony Award.
+Kushner is among the few writers in history nominated for an Emmy, Grammy, Oscar, and Tony Award.

 Kushner made his Broadway debut in 1993 with both Angels in America: Millennium Approaches and Angels in America: Perestroika.
 He received the Pulitzer Prize for Drama and the Tony Award for Best Play.
-He then adapted the acclaimed 2003 miniseries directed by Mike Nichols for which Kushner received a Primetime Emmy Award for Outstanding Writing for a Limited Series or Movie.
+His 2003 television adaptation of the play earned him the Primetime Emmy Award for Outstanding Writing for a Limited Series or Movie.

-In 2003 he wrote the lyrics and book to the musical Caroline, or Change which earned Kushner Tony Award nominations for Best Book of a Musical and Best Original Score.
-The 2021 Broadway revival of Caroline, or Change earned Kushner a nomination for the 2023 Grammy Award for Best Musical Theater Album.
+In 2003, Kushner wrote the lyrics and book to the musical Caroline, or Change which earned him Tony Award nominations for Best Book of a Musical and Best Original Score.
+The 2021 Broadway revival of Caroline, or Change earned Kushner a nomination for the Grammy Award for Best Musical Theater Album.

 He has collaborated with director Steven Spielberg on the films Munich (2005), Lincoln (2012), West Side Story (2021), and The Fabelmans (2022).
 His work with Spielberg has earned him four Academy Award nominations, one for Best Picture, two for Best Adapted Screenplay, and one for Best Original Screenplay.